Economics: Economic Policy

 How do governments and nonprofit organizations seek to influence or control the behavior of the economy in the U.S. and around the world?

 What is the relationship between rich and poor countries?
-How do we measure the cost, benefits and ease of implementation for policies around environmental conservation and climate change?
-Students studying economics with a concentration in economic policy will gain the analytical skills necessary to participate in and shape public policy debates around such topics as poverty, crime and economic development in urban cities; the access, equity and efficiency of heath care; and policy issues surrounding trade agreements, arms trade and multinational corporations in the international economy.
-They will also obtain an understanding of the rational for government activity economic issues and methods for comparing the effectiveness of these proposed policies using economic tools.
-Students will graduate prepared for careers as analysts and decision-makers in government, nonprofit institutions, global organizations and in the private sector.
+How do we measure the cost, benefits, and ease of implementation for policies around environmental conservation and climate change?
+Within this major, you will gain the real world quantitative and analytical skills necessary to participate in and shape public policy debates around such topics as poverty, crime, and economic development in urban cities; the access, equity, and efficiency of heath care; and policy issues surrounding our environment and society.

 Requirements for a B.A. in Economics with a Concentration in Economic Policy: